end-4/dots-hyprland/README.md

 ---

 # 🔧 General instructions
- - Make sure you follow these general steps then steps in the readme of your interested branch if there are any
- - **_A guided install script exists, but very incomplete.
-I recommend against using it._**
+ - Don't download the main branch!
+Use one of the above listed ones.
- - **Backup**
+ - **BACKUP**
+ - Install dependencies.
+You can find the list for them in branch-specific readmes.
  - Copy
    - `Pictures`, `.config`, `.local` to home folder
    - Stuff in `Import manually` folder if you need them
- - Install dependencies
-   - See the list in the Dependencies section
-   - Get "Plasma browser integration" extension for your browser
-   - Run `usermod -aG video <USERNAME>` for brightness control to work
  - Install proprietary font: Segoe UI Variable (for windoes and hybrid branch)
  - **For ARM users**: Compile .cpp scripts in `~/.config/eww/scripts/` (to that folder) (like this: `g++ ~/.config/ewwscripts/SCRIPTNAME.cpp -o ~/.config/eww/scripts/SCRIPTNAME`)